AreelKhan/pv-pipeline/README.md

 - `av_temp`: average ambient temperature in degrees Celsius at site
 - `climate_type`: The Koppen-Geiger classifier for the site location
 - `mount_azimuth`: azimuth angle of mount point in degrees
-- `mount_tilt`: tilt angle of mount pointing in degrees
+- `mount_tilt`: tilt angle of mount pointing in degrees None of these data change.

 ### Dim2: Metrics Metadata
 The second dimension table contains metadata about metrics.
 Each system uniquely gathers and identifies metrics (DC power, solar irradiance, module temperature, etc), and hence the metrics metadata is needed to identify metrics for each system.
 The columns of this table are: